rwanwork/sam2irs/README.md

 The latest version of sam2irs can be downloaded from [GitHub](https://github.com/rwanwork/sam2irs).

-If you have any information about bugs, suggestions for the documentation or just have some general comments, feel free to contact me via e-mail or GitHub.
+If you have any information about bugs, suggestions for the documentation or just have some general comments, feel free to contact me via e-mail or as a GitHub issue.
+(Of the two, I prefer GitHub.)

 Copyright and License
 ---------------------

-     sam2irs (SAM to intron retention score calculator) Copyright (C) 2016-2019 by Raymond Wan
+     sam2irs (SAM to intron retention score calculator) Copyright (C) 2016-2020 by Raymond Wan

 sam2irs is distributed under the terms of the GNU General Public License (GPL, version 3 or later) -- see the file LICENSE for details.